A completed application package will include:

 - A commitment to the nonprofit sector

-- Mid-September : Students attend one of the two mandatory Board Fellowship Info Sessions on either Sept.
-12 or 13.
-The list of nonprofits and project details will be shared with
+- Mid-September : Students attend one of the two mandatory Board Fellowship Info Sessions in mid-Sept.
+The list of nonprofits and project details will be shared with attendees.

-- September 19-21: Select candidates will participate in first-round in-person interviews.
+- Late-September: Select candidates will participate in first-round in-person interviews.
 Interviews will take place on campus, by appointment only.

-- Week of September 25: Finalists will interview with nonprofit organizations
+- Late September: Finalists will interview with nonprofit organizations

-- Oct.
-13: Mandatory orientation and board governance training for selected Fellows and nonprofit partners
+- Mid-October: Mandatory orientation for selected Fellows and nonprofit partners

 - Mid October – April: Students serve as Board Fellows, and attend various workshops and trainings throughout the year